UK Meeting Centres Support Programme (UKMCSP)

 Facilitated by: Mary Bruce, University of Worcester, Association for Dementia Studies

-Venue: The Hive, Sawmill Walk, The Butts, Worcester, WR1 3PD http://www.thehiveworcester.org/getting-here.html
+Venue for face to face training: tbc but planning for this to be held at The Hive, Sawmill Walk, The Butts, Worcester, WR1 3PD http://www.thehiveworcester.org/getting-here.html

 Meeting Centre - Bring Your Own Lunch (BYOL) webinars